unscriptable/babel-plugin-export-for-test/README.md

 // Another function we want to test: export const add = (a, b) => a + b

-// A test for our add function:
+// A test for our exported add function:
 /* export for test */ const test_add
     = assert => {
         assert.strictEqual(add(3, 4), 7)